0bs3n/mtgdb/README.md

 ### MTGDB
 This project was created in line with Launchcode's apprenticeship path, which suggests a full stack web application to demonstrate working knowledge of all aspects of development.
+The frontend is a work in progress, and will likely employ either Angular or React.

 A Database of Magic the Gathering Cards, searchable by a variety of attributes including:
 * Name